FAQs (FREQUENTLY ASKED QUESTIONS)

 - Paying it forward, knowing that someday each of us may also need support

-No, members receiving services will not be required to also volunteer their time.
+No, members receiving services are not required to also volunteer their time.
 However, members may want to serve on the Council or volunteer in any number of ways.

-Will volunteers be required to pay to become a volunteer?
+Are volunteers required to pay to become a volunteer?

 Why should I sign up for the UpRiver Village newsletter?